coranos/coranos.github.io/superman/ukraine.md

   Zelinskyy: I understand.
 So far, we are holding.
 Thank you, but I have other calls to make.
 If there is a number of dead Ukranians that needs to be met before you will help us, let me know, and I will call you back.

-[A middle aged woman in Ukranian colors prays to a Theotokos icon.
+[A middle aged woman in Ukranian colors prays to a Theotokos icon on a table.
+There is a bag of sunflower seeds on the table as well.
 A Smerch rocket booster section is there.
 It had already broken through the ceiling into the shrine where she prays.]

   Woman: Mother Mary, help us.
 St Michael the Archangel, protect us.
 St Jeremiah, hear my prayer as you heard Judas Maccabees.